 A major resource for the CLIP work is the knowledge that exists among the CLIP members within their individual CLIPs and across CLIPs.
-The CLIP Facilitators and CLIP Guide draw upon the interests and needs of the CLIP members to determine the agenda and content of the three multi-CLIP meetings and other assistance to provide each CLIP.
+The CLIP Facilitators and CLIP Guide draw upon the interests and needs of the CLIP to determine the agenda and content of three multi-CLIP meetings.
 The first multi-CLIP meeting (August) provides an orientation to the work and each CLIP refines its inquiry plan for the year.
 By the second meeting (January) the CLIPs have gathered some data.
 They focus on making meaning from the data and completing their full inquiry by the end of the second semester.
-The third meeting (April) is a time for sharing preliminary results, receiving feedback, and celebrating the work together prior to completing their final products by July.
+The third meeting (April) is a time for sharing preliminary results, receiving feedback, and celebrating the work together prior to completing their final products by the end of July.